 Banks are now facing two key market challenges:

-- traditional markets service a shrinking customer-base in a saturated marketplace with commoditized products
+- traditional markets servicing a shrinking customer-base in a saturated marketplace with commoditised products

 - disruption from new fintechs, digital challengers & neo-banks offering improved customer experiences, new technology and a laser-like focus on better servicing particular market segments with specific products.

 Notably, banks do not have the retirement funding space to themselves.
-Insurers, whilst they may have been ‘asleep at the wheel‘ during the early years of the fintech revolution, are better placed as the world’s largest asset managers, white-label mortgage providers and underwriters of financial risk, life insurance, annuities and longevity risk.
+Insurance carriers, whilst they may have been ‘asleep at the wheel‘ during the early years of the fintech revolution, have always been better placed as the world’s largest asset managers, white-label mortgage providers and underwriters of financial risk, mortality risk, sequencing risk and longevity risk.

-Insurers are now responding to the opportunities presented by ageing population and seek to dominate in the largest inter-generational shift in wealth in human history.
+Insurers are now responding to the opportunities presented by aging population and seek to dominate in the what is now the largest inter-generational shift in wealth in human history.

 New era of product differentiation